+RETIREE NAME:

+RETIREE SS#:

+ADDRESS:

+TELEPHONE #:

+I request that my pens sion benefit check be deposited electronically into:

+Checking Acc ount #

+unt #

-RETIREE NAME: RETIREE SS#: ADDRESS: TELEPHONE #: I request that my pension benefit check be deposited electronically into: Checking Account # Savings Account # I agree with and understand the following: (A) This Direct Deposit request is to remain in effect until written notification is given to the plan office or the plan office no longer offers Direct Deposit via Electronic Funds Transfer .
-(B) It is my responsibility to provide any bank changes (account #, name, or address) to the plan office to assure timely receipt of my benefit.
-(C) If my home address changes, I will advise the plan office of the changes in writing.
-(D) There will be a transaction reversal for any amount deposited into my account that I am not entitled to receive.
-Signa iture: Date: For offic re use only: () Add () CA () Change () CA/Nacha Screen () Delete
+I agree with and understand the following:

+- (A) This Direct Deposit request is to remain in effect until written notification is given to the plan office or the plan office no longer offers Direct Deposit via Electronic Funds Transfer. - (B) It is my responsibility to provide any bank changes (account #, name, or address) to the plan office to assure timely receipt of my benefit. - (C) If my home address changes, I will advise the plan office of the changes in writing. - (D) There will be a transaction reversal for any amount deposited into my account that I am not entitled to receive.

+Signature: Date:

+( ) Add ( ) CA CA/Nacha Screen

+( ) Change Delete ( ) CAMACIA Screen